Geo54321/GeoExtras/README.md

 ### Bonemeal Other Things
 Allows bonemealing to duplicate lily pads and all small flowers except wither roses.

+### "Moist" Heart of the Sea
+Right clicking a block with a heart of the sea will "moisten" all blocks in a 3x1x3 that are exposed to the air on top.

+#### "Moisten" Effect types:
+- Dirt -> Mud
+- Lava -> Obsidian
+- Concrete Powder -> Concrete

 ## Misc Module
 Contains misc features that don't fit into other categories